 - Hold for 15 seconds, and then relax.

 Read More: Top 10 Exercises For Cervical Spondylosis

 2. Spondylolisthesis Exercises – Gluteal Stretch

-Hold for about 5 sec, and then slowly lower your hips back down to the floor and rest for up to TEN seconds.
-Repeat 10 times.
+- Hold for about 5 sec, and then slowly lower your hips back down to the floor and rest for up to 10 seconds.